rediska1114/capacitor-facebook/README.md

 # capacitor-facebook

-Facebook sdk plugin for capacitor
+Facebook sdk plugin for capacitor. iOS only

 ## Install